 Last week we focused on the general structure and implications of the principle.
 This week we’ll investigate how this principle played out (or didn’t) in our past.
 Can I discover situation where I applied or violated this principle?
-Did this have particular consequences?
+What particular consequences resulted?
 How would I characterize these results?

 Principle of Unintended Consequences

 “You can get what you wanted but end up not wanting what you got”

 And Another Story

 Here’s a story from a traditional collection of that great sage Aesop.
 In it the North Wind seems to have forgotten this principle.

 The Sun and the Wind were disputing which was the stronger.
 Suddenly they saw a traveler coming down the road, and the Sun said: “I see a way to decide our dispute.
 Whichever of us can cause that traveler to take off his cloak shall be regarded as the stronger.
 You begin.”

 So, the Sun retired behind a cloud, and the Wind began to blow as hard as it could upon the traveler.
 But the harder he blew the more closely did the traveler wrap his cloak round him, till at last the Wind had to give up in despair.

 Then the Sun came out and shone in all his glory upon the traveler, who soon found it too hot to walk with his cloak on.